 - Routine foot care

-How do I enroll in Medicare?
+How Do I Enroll in Medicare?

-You will be enrolled automatically in Medicare if you:
+You’ll be enrolled automatically in Medicare if you:

 - Are already receiving Social Security benefits (at least four months prior to start)

-You will have to enroll in Medicare on your own if you:
+You’ll have to enroll in Medicare on your own if you: